 This is an interesting category of patches.
 Each uses the typical Spitfire Kontakt interface with mic channels and articulations to replicate the playing of a real(ish) guitar.
 Spitfire has opted for icon symbols to depict traditional articulations, so triangles mean plucks, squared are chords and circles are harmonics.
 It’s a little weird at first, but I got used to it eventually.

 I think the intent here was to offer playable guitars, but I could never achieve any degree of realism while jumping around the articulations.
 The system is just too jarring to accurately replicate the real-world dynamics of a stringed instrument like the guitar.

 However, keeping within the confinements of the system, I was able to find some rather cool sounding results mostly from hitting big power chords or using any number of the FX tricks included.
-Playing the guitars as a melodic instrument and trying of any degree of realism is difficult due to the rather one-dimensional playing style that was recorded, everything sounds very monotone.
+Playing the guitar as a melodic instrument and trying for any degree of realism is difficult due to the rather one-dimensional playing style that was recorded, everything sounds very monotone.

 The Danelectro Rock patch is the most successful of the bunch, offering a good selection of nearly life-like playable articulations.
 Again, no RealGuitar, but usable.

 All patches include a great selection of ‘mics’, though in this case, they are either clean, DI, room or various amplifier signals.
 All sound suitable grungy, though anything outside of this and you’ll need to run 3rd party software like Amplitube or GuitarRig to further affect the signal.